GiuseppeJoeT/Go-Lang/README.md

 ## Environment Configuration, Download Go
 Download Go from official doc for Linux, Mac or Windows: https://golang.org/doc/install

 ## Go IDE
 You can use ***Visual Studio Code*** installing the https://marketplace.visualstudio.com/items?itemName=golang.go extension developed by the Go Google team.
-Then I suggest to download the Delve debugger (https://github.com/go-delve ) for Linux and Mac specially,
+Then I suggest to download the Delve debugger (https://github.com/go-delve ) for Linux and Mac.

-In Mac OSX 10.13.6 (High Sierra), I was not able make Delve working, even if I followed the offical Delve docs for Mac (https://github.com/go-delve/delve/blob/master/Documentation/installation/README.md):
+Even if in Mac OSX 10.13.6 (High Sierra), I was not able make Delve working, even if I followed the offical Delve docs for Mac (https://github.com/go-delve/delve/blob/master/Documentation/installation/README.md):

 $ git clone https://github.com/go-delve/delve
 $ cd delve
 $ go install github.com/go-delve/delve/cmd/dlv

 I thought i installed ***Delve*** on my mac but i was wrong, you can test it running the following command in the Go project folder via terminal: